SichangHe/igem-2022-dku-backup/src/index.md

 <article class="pt-60 sm:pb-20 sm:pt-80">
 We are in an endless race against pathogens.

 Antibiotics are our weapons.
-Mutations are their strategies to survival.
+Mutations are their strategies for survival.

 Now, DKU iGEM team has proposed an alternative to jump out of this race and possibly, go far beyond.